kazuyamarino/nsy-docs/USERGUIDE.md

 NSY applies the concept of PSR-4 Autoloading.
 NSY has the `composer.json` file that can be dumped with [composer](https://getcomposer.org/download/) command `composer dump-autoload -o` or [NSY CLI](https://github.com/kazuyamarino/nsy-docs/blob/master/USERGUIDE.md#nsy-cli-command-line) command `nsy dump:autoload` when creating a folder structure that contains new class files.

 For example,
-* There is an example folder in the module folder that was created named `homepage`, along with the namespaces.
+* There is an example folder in the module folder that was created named `Homepage`, along with the namespaces.

-* In the `homepage` folder there must be a `models` folder, `views` folder, and `controllers` folder.
+* In the `Homepage` folder there must be a `Models` folder, `Views` folder, and `Controllers` folder.

 ```
-modules
+Modules
-    │   └── homepage
+    │   └── Homepage
-    │       ├── controllers
+    │       ├── Controllers
     │       │
-    │       ├── models
+    │       ├── Models
     │       │
-    │       └── views
+    │       └── Views
     │
 ```

 Should be like this.
 That it is!

-* Now, you can generate autoload class in the `models` folder & `controllers` folder for the `homepage` with `composer dump-autoload -o` or [NSY CLI](https://github.com/kazuyamarino/nsy-docs/blob/master/USERGUIDE.md#nsy-cli-command-line) command `nsy dump:autoload` on the command line terminal.
+* Now, you can generate autoload class in the `Models` folder & `Controllers` folder for the `Homepage` with `composer dump-autoload -o` or [NSY CLI](https://github.com/kazuyamarino/nsy-docs/blob/master/USERGUIDE.md#nsy-cli-command-line) command `nsy dump:autoload` on the command line terminal.

 ---

 ## Framework Configuration
 The NSY_Framework Configuration is very simple.
 There are 3 config file in `System/Config` directory :
 * `App.php` for application setting such as system path of the framework.
-* `Database.php` for database connection setting.
+* `Assets.php` for css or js configuration.
 * `Site.php` for meta site configuration.
+* `Mimes.php` this file contains an array of mime types.

 ```
-├── config
+├── Config
     │   ├── App.php
-    │   ├── Database.php
+    │   ├── Assets.php
     │   └── Site.php
+    │   └── Mimes.php
 ```

-By default NSY support `phpdotenv` library, that can read `env` file *(see `env` file on root directory)*.

-* system.js file
+* `system.js` file

 >system.js is located in `public/js/config/system.js` folder.

-In system.js there is a `base_url` configuration for javascript *(see line 1 to 20)*.
+In system.js there is a `base_url` configuration for javascript *(see line 13 - 15)*.
 This `base_url` is used for the purpose of initializing the function of the <strong>Datatable Ajax URL</strong> in the `public/js/datatables/init.js`*

 * For Example see Shyffon repository [https://github.com/kazuyamarino/shyffon](Here!)